The Lagan Gateway

 - high quality landscaping and new path connections

-The total investment in the project is approximately £5 million, with almost 50 percent of this coming from our Belfast Investment Fund.
+The total investment in phase one of the project was approximately £5 million, with almost 50 percent of this coming from our Belfast Investment Fund.

 Other partners are Ulster Garden Villages, Department for Communities, Department for Infrastructure Rivers, the Department for Infrastructure and the Lagan Navigation Trust.

-This video (1 minute 25 seconds) captures a 39 metre long section of the new foot and cycle bridge being installed as part of the Lagan Gateway project.
-When it opens in autumn 2021, the bridge will connect Lagan Towpath at Stranmillis to Annadale Embankment.
+This video (1 minute 25 seconds) captures a 39-metre-long section of the new foot and cycle bridge being installed as part of the first phase of the project.
+The bridge connects Lagan Towpath at Stranmillis to Annadale Embankment.